Scroll to top

 Armed Robbery

 Armed robbery targeting vehicles and pedestrians is a serious and frequent risk in Kinshasa.
-Incidents occur across the city including in areas frequented by expatriates and international visitors.
+Incidents occur across the city, including in areas frequented by expatriates and international visitors.
 Night movement is significantly more dangerous than daytime.
+Traffic congestion creates vulnerability windows during ground movements.

 Civil Unrest